MarcMachaalani/marcmachaalani.github.io/_talks/2024-01-24-onclive-immune-signatures-oral.md

 location: "San Francisco, CA, USA"
 ---

-Oral presentation at the OncLive National Fellows Forum (Genitourinary Cancers) on host immune gene-expression signatures predicting response to ICI-based regimens in metastatic RCC.
+Presenting our work evaluating host immune gene-expression signatures as predictors of response to ICI-based regimens in metastatic RCC.